hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ### Automatic Closing of Chats
 Chats are automatically closed if:
-- Chats assigned to the agent which are currently in waiting when the agent logs out.
+- Chats assigned to the agent which are currently in waiting when the agent logs out
-- No messages are exchanged between the agent and the user and the chat is either with the bot or is in waiting for user state for **8 minutes**
+- No messages are exchanged between the agent and the user and the chat is either with the bot or is in waiting for user state for **8 minutes**.

 ### Manual Closing of Chats
 Chats can be manually marked complete